 Mean concentrations of four non-ortho PCBs, 2,3,7,8-TCDD, and total TEQs were comparable between deformed and normal common tern embryos from St. Marys River AOC colonies in 2011 and 2012 (Table 3b).
 Concentrations in tern embryos from the Cousins Island reference colony (analyzed as a pool) were generally slightly higher compared to embryos from AOC colonies and most frequently were the maximum concentration found of all embryos.
 Of the four non-ortho PCBs measured in common tern embryos, concentrations of PCB-77 > 126 > 169 \approx 81, a pattern which differed to that found in herring gull embryos.
 The mean 2,3,7,8-TCDD concentration in two deformed embryos (2.49 pg/g) was within the range of concentrations found for normal embryos from AOC colonies (2.14 pg/g) and normal embryos from the reference colony (3.80 pg/g).
 Mean total TEQ concentrations ranged from 86.34 pg TEQ/g in normal embryos from AOC colonies to 139.14 pg TEQ/g in normal embryos from the reference colony.
 Toxicity associated with non-ortho PCBs, dioxins and furans, and mono-ortho PCBs contributed 77%, 20%, and 3%, respectively, to the mean total TEQ concentration in deformed embryos from AOC colonies in 2011 and 2012.
 Similar contributions of toxicity associated with non-ortho PCBs, dioxins and furans, and mono-ortho PCBs to mean total TEQ concentrations were found for normal embryos from the AOC and the reference colony.
 Due to low sample sizes, it was not possible to statistically compare concentrations of non-ortho PCBs, 2,3,7,8-TCDD, and TEQs between deformed and normal common tern embryos from AOC colonies.
-An examination of mean concentrations with associated variation however
+An examination of mean concentrations with associated variation however suggests that concentrations between these two groups are very similar.
+A full listing of mean concentrations of non-ortho PCBs, mono-ortho PCBs, dioxins and furans in deformed and/or normal

-Table 4.
+Table 5.
 Mean concentrations (SD) of organochlorines and sum PBDEs in common tern embryos (wet weights) collected from the St. Marys River AOC (Hay Point and North Sister Rock) and Cousins Island in Lake Huron (reference site) in 2011 and 2012 and incubated in the lab.
 All compounds are shown in μg/g.
 N values represent number of individual embryos analyzed.
 Different uppercase letters show significant differences in mean concentrations between colonies within a given year based on a one-way ANOVA.